Unit 2 Ferry Wharf

 2. Articulation and warming up your voice

-Before I was trained, I’d never thought about my pronounciation or looking after my voice at all!
-I don’t think it’s something most people think about, even when it comes to important moments when you have to speak, like interviews.
+Before I was trained, I’d never thought about my pronunciation or looking after my voice at all!
+I don’t think most people think about it, even when it comes to important communinication, like interviews.
 Being able to speak clearly, not fumble over words, and being heard are important elements in both performance and interviews.
 Working on articulation for an interview is really key, especially if you have to use any fancy industry words (e.g. enfranchisement), or have a presentation as a part of your interview.
 So, here are a few techniques and exercises you can use before you enter the room.

-- Any ways of loosening your jaw will not only help with your voice but help with those pesky nerves I spoke about earlier.
-Having the face relaxed helps to get more sound out and makes it easier to move your mouth around those more complicated words.
+Loosening your jaw will not only help with your voice but help with those pesky nerves I spoke about earlier.
+Relaxing the face helps to get more sound out and makes it easier to pronounce more complicated words.
 Any kind of massage to the face or jaw area works really well.
 Try pushing the tip of your tongue to the top of your mouth, then placing your thumb under your chin and massaging the area.

-- On that note, your tongue is also a great tool to help you loosen up your mouth, two exercises you can do are chewing/pretending to chew gum and drawing circles with the tip of your tongue on the inside of each of your cheeks, making sure the amount you do is equal on both sides.
+Your tongue is also a great tool to help you loosen up your mouth.
+Two exercises you can do are chewing/pretending to chew gum and drawing circles with the tip of your tongue on the inside of each of your cheeks, making sure the amount you do is equal on both sides.

 3. Body Language

-Body language is universal and, no matter what country you come from or what language you speak, you can read so much from the external signals someone’s body is giving out.
+Body language is universal and, no matter where you come from/what language you speak, you can read so much from the external signals someone’s body is giving out.
 They do say that a picture is worth a thousand words after all.
-It’s a key aspect of Drama so when you’re on stage, your whole body has to translate your emotions so that those people sitting in the gods can still grasp your intention.
+It’s a key aspect of performing on stage.
+Your whole body has to translate your emotions so that people sitting in the gods can still grasp your intention.
 With TV and film, the smallest twitch of an eyebrow can indicate a million things.
-Similarly, in an interview, the person talking to you will (consciously or unconsciously) be taking in your body language and interpreting what it means.
+Similarly, the interviewer (consciously or unconsciously) is taking in your body language and interpreting what it means.
 Here are some ways you can make sure you’re being read in the right way.

 Back and Posture

-Slouching and leaning on things can be seen as a sign of laziness or not being bothered, so make sure you’re sitting/standing upright, shoulders back and relaxed (go back to the Nerves section of this blog to sort that out).
+Slouching/leaning on things can be seen as a sign of laziness or not being bothered.
+Make sure you’re sitting/standing upright, shoulders back and relaxed (check the Nerves section).
 This makes you appear ready and confident.

 Arms and Hands

 Arms crossed and fidgety/hidden hands come across as closed off, nervous, and can even be interpreted as untrustworthy.
-Make sure you keep your arms in an open position so you look comfortable and calm in this environment and try to avoid fiddling with hair, pens, etc. However, I’m not saying you can’t use your hands at all.
-When talking, you can use them to gesture but just keep an eye out so you don’t get too carried away!
+Make sure you keep your arms in an open position so you look comfortable and calm and try to avoid fiddling with hair, pens, etc. However, I’m not saying you can’t use your hands at all.
+When talking, you can use them to gesture but try not to get too carried away!

 Legs and Feet

-With nerves playing on you, you may feel like sinking into your interview chair and curling up in a little ball; which might make you unconsciously have your feet not solidly on the ground.
-This, according to Patti wood, messes with our ability to answer the difficult questions; “It’s not impossible, but it’s difficult to answer highly complex questions unless both of your feet are on the ground It has to do with being able to go back and forth easily between the limbic reptilian brain to the neocortex brain.”
+Nerves may make you feel like sinking into your interview chair and curling up in a little ball; which might make you unconsciously have your feet not solidly on the ground.
+This messes with our ability to answer difficult questions.
 Basically, feeling centred and grounded gives you focus to be able to switch between different types of thought.
 So make sure your feet are on the ground and that you’re not sitting too far back on your chair.